SnowySailor/Checkout-Order-Total-Kata/README.md

 Clone this repository onto your machine and `cd` into it via the command line.
 Run `python3 main.py` to start the application.

 ## Testing
-Application is being written and tested on Ubuntu 18.04 with the Python 3.6.5 interpreter that comes pre-installed.
+The application was written and tested on Ubuntu 18.04 with the Python 3.6.5 interpreter that comes pre-installed.
 It was also tested on macOS 10.12.6 with the Python 3.6.5 interpreter from Homebrew.

 Tests are located in the `tests` directory and are separated into several files.